The GSA Schedule Acquisition Process From Start to Finish

 Notable pieces of the technical section include:

-- Corporate Experience Narrative – You must provide a narrative description of your experience in the field.
-You are required to have 2 or more years of corporate experience unless you qualify for the Springboard Program, which was recently expanded to all Large Categories.
+- Corporate Experience Narrative: This narrative provides a general overview of your company and explains your capabilities, expertise, and experience in the relevant industry.
+You are required to have two or more years of corporate experience unless you qualify for the Startup Springboard Program.

-- Past Performance – If you are planning on offering services, you must have a track record of good performance proven in one of two ways:
+- Past Performance: For both product and service offerors, you must have a track record of successful performance proven in one of two ways:

-- CPARS Reports – If you have worked with the government before and you have at least three reports available in the Contractor Performance Assessment Reporting System (CPARS), you may submit these reports as evidence of good Past Performance.
-These reports must be on orders completed within the last three years, on three distinct contracts/orders, and the work performed must be similar in scope to the products/services being proposed for the MAS contract.
+- CPARS Reports: If you have worked with the government as a prime contractor and you have at least three interim or final reports available in the Contractor Performance Assessment Reporting System (CPARS), you may submit these reports as evidence of good Past Performance.
+These reports must be for orders completed within the last three years or ongoing orders with the first year completed, were for three distinct contracts/orders, and the work performed must be similar in scope to the products/services being proposed.

-- References – If you do not have CPARS reports, you may provide GSA with three past performance references and have them fill out the GSA’s past performance questionnaire.
-Again, these must be three distinct references, completed within the last three years, and in similar scope to solutions being proposed.
+- References: If you do not have CPARS reports, you may provide GSA with three references and have them fill out GSA’s Past Performance Questionnaire (PPQ).
+Again, the PPQs must be from three distinct references, describing work completed within the previous three years or ongoing work with the first year completed, and are similar in scope to the solutions being proposed.
+A combination of CPARS reports and PPQs/references can be used if applicable.

-- Relevant Project Experience – You must submit a narrative demonstrating relevant project experience for each SIN you are proposing.
-This consists of a copy of the project’s fully executed Statement of Work, information on the project and the client it was completed for, and a narrative describing the project.
-If one project includes relevant work for more than one SIN, it may be used for all of them, but a different description must still be provided for each.
+- Relevant Project Experience: You must submit a narrative demonstrating relevant project experience for each service-based SIN you are proposing.
+This consists of a copy of the project’s fully executed Statement of Work (SOW), information on the project and the client, and a narrative describing the project and how the work aligns with the selected SIN.
+The selected projects must have been completed within the previous two years or have the first year completed for ongoing projects.
+If one project includes relevant work that can support more than one SIN, it may be used for all of them, but a different description must still be provided for each SIN.
+Product-based offerings do not require submission of relevant project experience.

 Pricing Section